 - Experience real-life applications of classroom instruction that some of our previous accounting graduates have continued with employment after graduation.

-The Business Administration Department's curriculum at NGU has been developed to provide students with a basic background in business, accounting, and economics that will provide them with the academic skills to obtain positions in all types of businesses.
+The Business Administration Departmentís curriculum at NGU has been developed to provide students with an academic foundation in business, accounting, analytics, and economics, which will prepare them with the academic skills to obtain positions in all types of businesses.

 Your studies will begin with foundational courses on business, algebra, statistics, and sciences and then progress to advanced courses in business law, accounting, economics, ethics, human resource management, marketing, organizational management, operations management.
 Finally, your coursework will culminate with a course in business strategy.